 To book Simon Dyer for an engagement, please contact Lynne Whenham by email or by calling (604) 874-8558 ext.
 226.

 oilsands • cumulative impacts • solutions for oilsands • reclamation & tailings • environmental monitoring

 Bio - Jennifer Grant

-Jennifer Grant is the director of the oilsands program for the Pembina Institute — one of the first organizations to raise environmental concerns about the unconventional energy source.
+Jennifer Grant is the Pembina Institute's associate regional director for Alberta and the North, and former director of the Institute's oilsands program.
 From analyzing the impacts of in situ development and tailings ponds to reclamation and monitoring efforts, Jennifer directs a team of engineers and policy analysts in researching and reporting on the ecological impacts of oilsands, as well as potential solutions.

 Engagement with a variety of groups on the environmental impacts of oilsands has given Jennifer the experience required to translate some of the highly scientific, technical and political language inherent in oilsands development.

 She has been a spokesperson on the oilsands for the Institute for more than five years, responding regularly to media interview requests and making appearances at a variety of conferences, workshops and other events, including First Nation assemblies and gatherings.